Builder Pane

 Caution

-The Builder pane has tools that can be used to modify the tracking of a Rigid Body selected in Motive.
-To modify Rigid Bodies, select a single Rigid Body and click the Modify tab to display the options for editing a Rigid Body.
+The Builder pane has tools to modify the tracking of a Rigid Body selected in Motive.
+To do so, select a single Rigid Body from the Viewport or Assets pane and click the Modify tab to display the options for editing a Rigid Body.

 The Rigid Body refinement tool improves the accuracy of Rigid Body calculation in Motive.
 When a Rigid Body asset is initially created, Motive references only a single frame to define the Rigid Body.
 The Rigid Body refinement tool allows Motive to collect additional samples to achieve more accurate tracking results by improving the calculation of expected marker locations of the Rigid Body as well as the position and orientation of the Rigid Body itself.